jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 <figure align="center">
   <img src="https://jhyun0919.github.io/assets/img/2021-01-05-COSMIC/PAM.png" width="600" />
-  <figcaption>Figure 14.
+  <figcaption>Figure 13.
 Statical Results for the Comparison between COSMIC & DC Simulator [1]</figcaption>
 </figure>

-- Table V shows that the average between the two models for the whole set of sequences is 0.1948, which is relatively low.
-This indicates that there are substantial differ- ences between cascade paths in the two models.
-Part of the reason is that the dc model tends to produce longer cascades and consequently increase the denominator in (9).
-In order to control this, we computed only for the first ten branch outage events.
-The average R increased to 0.3487, and some of the cascading paths showed a perfect match ( ).
-This suggests that the cascading paths resulting from the two models tend to agree during the early stages of cascading, when nonlinear dynamics are less pronounced, but disagree during later stages.
+- Figure 13 shows that the average between the two models for the whole set of sequences is 0.1948, which means that there are substantial differences between cascade paths in the two models.

+- Part of the reason is that the dc model tends to produce longer cascades and consequently increase the denominator in (8).

+- In order to control this, we computed only for **the first ten branch outage events** (early stage).

+- The average R increased to 0.3487, and some of the cascading paths showed a perfect match ($R=1$).

+- This suggests that the cascading paths resulting from the **two models tend to agree during the early stages of cascading**, when nonlinear dynamics are less pronounced, but disagree during later stages.

 <br>